dspasibenko/sencode/README.md

 By “delivered” in the context it means that the source code is written and tested via unit-tests.

 ## §21.
-Incremental small and concise changes
+Incremental small and concise changes.
 Source code of any system should be written by adding small, but complete changes.
 The good pace is to add any component to the source code base as soon as the component is ready (from several hours up to 2 days).

 The errorprone approach is to attempt delivering a feature by one shot.
 Avoid keeping the new source code detached from the common codebase.
 Trying to test the more complex functionality without testing its components independently first will be followed by a longer development/debug cycle.